What is Personalised Nutrition?

 Our daily fuel can be looked at in terms of calories as well as how this is broken down between the 3 main macronutrients.

 Different nutrients have different functions so engaging in certain types of exercise, having a different goal, being ill or pregnant can alter your nutritional needs.
 There truly is no one size fits all approach!

 So how can we understand the best way to fuel ourselves?
 Let’s break it down.

 Energy and Calories

 Our bodies need energy and nutrients to survive and stay healthy.
 The energy in food is expressed as calories.
 How many you need depends on a number of factors including your body size and composition, the type of foods you eat and how active you are.
-Several equations can be used to estimate how many calories you require to maintain your current weight.
+Several equations can be used to estimate how many calories you require to maintain your current weight, aka your maintenance calories.

-Whether you should eat the calories calculated will depend on your goal.
+Whether you should eat your maintenance calories calculated will depend on your goal.
 If you want to lose weight, you’ll need to eat less, leading to a calorie deficit.
 If you are looking to gain weight, you’ll need to eat more, creating a calorie surplus.
 Everyone starts at a different point and has a different goal they want to achieve and therefore needs a different composition of macronutrients and calories.

 Your TDEE is determined by four key factors:

 - BMR (Basal Metabolic Rate):